 3. Materials and Methods

-The present study was carried out at the Krishi Vigyan Kendra (KVK), Delhi, focusing on peri-urban livestock production systems.
+The present study was carried out by Krishi Vigyan Kendra (KVK), Delhi, focusing on peri-urban livestock production systems.
 The study area encompassed dairy farms, poultry units, and small livestock holders located in the fringe zones of Delhi, where rapid urbanization intersects with agricultural practices.
 These peri-urban systems are characterized by intensive production, close market linkages, and frequent veterinary interventions, making them highly relevant for studying antimicrobial usage and residue prevalence.
 The selected farms were actively associated with KVK training and extension programs conducted between 2021 and 2025, ensuring regular interaction with scientific advisory services and improved management practices.

 A combination of primary and secondary data sources was utilized to achieve the study objectives.
-Primary data were collected through structured farmer surveys and personal interviews.
+Primary data were collected through structured farm surveys and personal interviews.
 The survey instrument was designed to capture information on farm management practices, antimicrobial usage patterns, awareness levels regarding withdrawal periods, and adherence to veterinary guidelines.
 Farmers were selected using purposive sampling to ensure representation of different livestock categories, including dairy cattle, poultry, and small ruminants.
 In-depth interviews were conducted with selected respondents to gain qualitative insights into decision-making processes related to antimicrobial use.

 Secondary data were obtained from KVK training records, extension reports, and farm advisory documents maintained during the study period.
 These records provided valuable information on the frequency and content of training programs, farmer participation, and dissemination of best practices related to animal health and food safety.